-What should I tell my healthcare provider before taking quetiapine extended-release tablet?

-Before you take quetiapine extended-release tablet, tell your healthcare provider if you have or have had:
+What should I tell my healthcare provider before taking quetiapine tablets?
+Before you take quetiapine tablets, tell your healthcare provider if you have or have had:

 - diabetes or high blood sugar in you or your family.
-Your healthcare provider should check your blood sugar before you start quetiapine extended-release tablet and also during therapy.
+Your healthcare provider should check your blood sugar before you start quetiapine tablets and also during therapy

 - high levels of total cholesterol, triglycerides or LDL-cholesterol or low levels of HDL-cholesterol

 - low or high blood pressure

 - low white blood cell count

 - cataracts

 - seizures

 - abnormal thyroid tests

 - high prolactin levels

 - heart problems

 - liver problems

 - any other medical condition

 - pregnancy or plans to become pregnant.
-It is not known if quetiapine extended-release tablet will harm your unborn baby

-- If you become pregnant while receiving quetiapine extended-release tablet, talk to your healthcare provider about registering with the National Pregnancy Registry for Atypical Antipsychotics.
-You can register by calling 1-866-961-2388 or go to http://womensmentalhealth.org/clinical-and-research-programs/pregnancyregistry/

-- breast-feeding or plans to breast-feed.
+It is not known if quetiapine tablets will harm your unborn baby. - If you become pregnant while receiving quetiapine tablets, talk to your healthcare provider about registering with the National Pregnancy Registry for Atypical Antipsychotics.
+You can register by calling 1-866-961-2388 or go to http://womensmentalhealth.org/clinical-and-research-programs/pregnancyregistry/ - breast-feeding or plans to breast-feed.
 Quetiapine can pass into your breast milk.
-Talk to your healthcare provider about the best way to feed your baby if you receive quetiapine extended-release tablet

-- if you have or have had a condition where you cannot completely empty your bladder (urinary retention), have an enlarged prostate, or constipation, or increased pressure inside your eyes.
+Talk to your healthcare provider about the best way to feed your baby if you receive quetiapine tablets. - if you have or have had a condition where you cannot completely empty your bladder (urinary retention), have an enlarged prostate, or constipation, or increased pressure inside your eyes.

 Tell the healthcare provider about all the medicines that you take or recently have taken including prescription medicines, over-the-counter medicines, herbal supplements and vitamins.

-Quetiapine extended-release tablet and other medicines may affect each other causing serious side effects.
-Quetiapine extended-release tablet may affect the way other medicines work, and other medicines may affect how Quetiapine extended-release tablet works.
+Quetiapine tablets and other medicines may affect each other causing serious side effects.
+Quetiapine tablets may affect the way other medicines work, and other medicines may affect how quetiapine tablet works.

-Tell your healthcare provider if you are having a urine drug screen because quetiapine extended-release tablet may affect your test results.
-Tell those giving the test that you are taking quetiapine extended-release tablet.
+Tell your healthcare provider if you are having a urine drug screen because quetiapine may affect your test results.
+Tell those giving the test that you are taking quetiapine tablets.

-How should I take quetiapine extended-release tablet?
+How should I take quetiapine tablets?

-- Take quetiapine extended-release tablet exactly as your healthcare provider tells you to take it.
-Do not change the dose yourself. - Take quetiapine extended-release tablet by mouth, with a light meal or without food. - Quetiapine extended-release tablet should be swallowed whole and not split, chewed or crushed. - If you feel you need to stop quetiapine extended-release tablet, talk with your healthcare provider first.
-If you suddenly stop taking quetiapine extended-release tablet, you may have side effects such as trouble sleeping or trouble staying asleep (insomnia), nausea, and vomiting. - If you miss a dose of quetiapine extended-release tablet, take it as soon as you remember.
+- Take quetiapine tablets exactly as your healthcare provider tells you to take it.
+Do not change the dose yourself. - Take quetiapine tablets by mouth, with or without food. - If you feel you need to stop quetiapine tablets, talk with your healthcare provider first.
+If you suddenly stop taking quetiapine tablets, you may have side effects such as trouble sleeping or trouble staying asleep (insomnia), nausea, and vomiting. - If you miss a dose of quetiapine tablets, take it as soon as you remember.
 If you are close to your next dose, skip the missed dose.
 Just take the next dose at your regular time.
 Do not take 2 doses at the same time unless your healthcare provider tells you to.
 If you are not sure about your dosing, call your healthcare provider.

-What should I avoid while taking quetiapine extended-release tablet?
+What should I avoid while taking quetiapine tablets?

-- Do not drive, operate machinery, or do other dangerous activities until you know how quetiapine extended-release tablet affects you. quetiapine extended-release tablet may make you drowsy. - Avoid getting overheated or dehydrated. - o Do not over-exercise. - o In hot weather, stay inside in a cool place if possible. - O Stay out of the sun.
-Do not wear too much or heavy clothing. - o Drink plenty of water. - Do not drink alcohol while taking quetiapine extended-release tablet.
-It may make some side effects of quetiapine extended-release tablet worse.
+- Do not drive, operate machinery, or do other dangerous activities until you know how quetiapine tablet affects you.
+Quetiapine tablets may make you drowsy. - Avoid getting overheated or dehydrated. - Do not over-exercise. - o In hot weather, stay inside in a cool place if possible. - o Stay out of the sun.
+Do not wear too much or heavy clothing. - o Drink plenty of water. - Do not drink alcohol while taking quetiapine tablets.
+It may make some side effects of quetiapine tablets worse.

-What are possible side effects of quetiapine extended-release tablet?

-Quetiapine extended-release tablet can cause serious side effects, including:
+What are possible side effects of quetiapine tablets?
+Ouetiapine tablets can cause serious side effects, including: